alapolloni/todo.txt-py/README.md

 ### *NIX/OSX Installation ###
 -  SAVE AS [todo.py](https://github.com/alapolloni/todo.txt-py/raw/master/todo.py) to a directory that's in your path.
+-  give it execution permission by typing *chmod +x todo.py*
 -  This assumes that you have python already installed (which is normally the case)
 -  If you don't know about aliases, *google linux alias* or *osx aliases*